shpml/fundamentals/06_chapter/04_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

 In this unit you'll be building a contact book.
-We'll start out fairly simply and add complexity in the next couple of exercises.
+We'll start out fairly simply with some practice exercises and add complexity in the next couple of chapters.
 By the end of the unit we'll have a contact book that will allow us to store contact information, list out contacts, and find a contact by first or last name.

 Instructions